William McKinley Memorial: History

-On November 24, 1904, the monument was unveiled, at the entrance to the Golden Gate Park panhandle, to the memory of William McKinley.
+On November 24, 1904, the monument was unveiled, at the entrance to the Golden Gate Park Panhandle, to the memory of William McKinley.
 Speeches were made by former Mayor James D. Phelan, Mayor Eugene Schmitz, John McNaught, and others.
 Over 5,000 people came to the unveiling.
 Robert I. Aitken was unable to attend as he was in Europe.
 The monument ranks among the best of his work.

-During the 1906 San Francisco earthquake, refugees sought safety by setting up camp at the base of the McKinley monument at the entrance to Panhandle Park next to the Golden Gate Park.
+During the 1906 San Francisco earthquake, refugees sought safety by setting up camp at the base of the McKinley Memorial.

-Today, the McKinley monument has been the subject of graffiti artists for the past several years.
+The McKinley Memorial has been the target of graffiti artists for the past several years.
 The San Francisco Arts Commission has tried to stop this and is working with the North of Panhandle Neighborhood Association (NOPNA) and the Haight Ashbury Neighborhood Council (HANC) to come up with solutions.
-One plan was to put up a $65,00 fence to keep the taggers out.
+One plan was to put up a $65,000 fence to keep the taggers out.